What Is Multiple Sclerosis?

 Ten disease-modifying drugs are approved by the FDA for treatment of multiple sclerosis:

 - Interferon beta-1b (Betaseron, Extavia).
 Given in subcutaneous (under the skin) injections every other day.

 - Interferon beta-1a (Avonex).
 Given as weekly intramuscular injections.

 - Interferon beta-1a (Rebif).
-Given in subcutaneous injections three times a week.
+Given as subcutaneous injection 3 times a week.

 - Natalizumab (Tysabri).
-Given by intravenous infusion once every four weeks.
+Given by intravenous infusion once every 4 weeks.

 - Mitoxantrone (Novantrone).
-Given intravenously once every three months for 2 - 3 years at most.
+Given intravenously once every 3 months for 2 to 3 years at most.

 - Fingolimod (Gilenya).
 Taken daily as a pill.

 - Teriflunomide (Aubagio).
 Taken daily as a pill.

 - Dimethyl fumarate (Tecfidera).
 Taken twice daily as a pill.